TorrensJoaquin/Multivariant_Nonlinear_Regression_in_VBA_Small_Neural_Network/README.md

 # Multivariant-Nonlinear-Regression-in-VBA-Small-Neural-Network-
-#### Despite the big boom in Neural Networks, the common worker is still outside of its capabilities.
+#### Despite the big boom in Neural Networks, the common workers are still outside of its capabilities.
-#### The idea of the proyect is to give an easy tool for small neural networks (something around 6 layers and 80 neurons maybe).
+#### The idea of this proyect is to provide an easy tool for small neural networks (something around 6 layers and 80 neurons maybe).
 #### It has to run without any other software than Microsoft Excel.
-#### This work is inspired in Emanuele Bonura's Blog "A Neural Network in 11 lines…of VBA!" and Carlos Ruiz from UTN FRRo.
+#### This work was inspired by Emanuele Bonura's Blog called "A Neural Network in 11 lines…of VBA!" and Carlos Ruiz, my former teacher from UTN FRRo.
-#### You will need a sheet called Data.
-Were you can put the data. (x's in the left, y's in the right, 1 row of header) An Empty sheet called Result.
-Were the code of the formula is going to be generated.
+#### You will need a sheet called "Data" were you can put the data. (x's [imputado] on the left, y's [outputs] on the right, and the first row will be the header)
+#### In addition, an Empty sheet called "Result" where the code of the formula will be generated.
 #### A Learning Ratio Range Test is also included.
 # Tuning of the following parameters in the modules is required:
 #### n_hid_layer = 'Number of hidden layers